ooc-lang/ooc-lang.org/content/install.md

 You may run into strange errors when trying to compile ooc programs if you forget this step!

+To ask Homebrew where it installed a piece of software, simply run `brew info name`, eg.:

+    #!bash
+    brew info rock

 ## Installing sam

 [sam][sam] is a very useful command-line tool that will allow you to: